timfox456/java-fsd-phase3/TaskManager/README.md

 ### Background of Problem Statement:

-The Task Manager is for organizing a users to-do lists.
+The Task Manager is for organizing tasks (or to-dos) for workers.

-The user should be able to create, display, delete, and update her or his tasks (basically to-do items.)
+The logged in user should be able to create, display, delete, and update tasks (basically to-do items.)

+Tasks are the user's own tasks.
+Users create and edit tasks to themselves but can neither create tasks for others, reassign existing tasks to other users or even view tasks that do not belong to them.

 The application will have UI in JSP.